Custom Inference Engines

 - A set of configuration parameters

-Chariot can use this engine information to run the inference engine as a service, configured with a specific Custom model.
+Chariot can use this Inference Engine information to run the Inference Engine as a service, configured with a specific Custom model.

-Creating and using custom engines requires custom code and some developer knowledge.
-The engine writer will also need to be able to publish the container image to a registry that is accessible by the cluster where the engine is used.
+Creating and using custom Inference Engines requires custom code and some developer knowledge.
+The Inference Engine writer will also need to be able to publish the container image to a registry that is accessible by the cluster where the Inference Engine is used.

 Creating a Custom Inference Engine

-Engines are an OCI image that runs an HTTP server, written in the language of your choice and following some guidelines, that is used to process inference requests to your model.
-This image must be stored in a Chariot-accessible container registry.
+An Inference Engine is an OCI image that runs an HTTP server.
+The code itself can be written in the language of your choice.
+This server must be written to process inference requests for your target models, and the image must be stored in a Chariot-accessible container registry.

 Server